-In 2022, InfraCo Africa Investment Limited invest US\$3.8m in Globology Limited, acquiring a 36.9% shareholding and signed a Note Purchase Agreement (NPA) committing to purchase US\$15m in Convertible Promissory Notes (CPN) from BBOXX Ltd, which have been acquired in the year.
-For the year ended 31 December 2022, management applied a number of valuation techniques in line with the Company's valuation policy in assessing the fair value of this investment.
+In 2022, the Company invested US\$3.8m in Globology Limited, acquiring a 36.9% shareholding.
+There has been no dilution in the shareholding as at 31 December 2023.

+For the year ended 31 December 2023, management applied a number of valuation techniques in line with the Company's valuation policy in assessing the fair value of this investment.
 This generated a range of fair values all of which are materially in line with the initial transaction value.
-Management have therefore concluded on using the PORI technique for these transactions.
+Management have therefore concluded on using the PORI technique for the following transactions.